subelsky/html5tutorial/README.markdown

     Math.round(Math.random(800) * 1000)

-**Be sure to round these numbers**.
+That will help us avoid bunching up in the same spots. **Be sure to round these numbers**.
 At least in Chrome, floating point values used for canvas drawing can cause a big performance hit.

 # EXERCISE 8
 ## Web Sockets

-1. Let's connect to a websocket server in order to exchange information
+1. Let's connect to a websocket server in order to exchange information with other players.
+Add this code to your `tutorial.js` file:

+    var ws = new WebSocket("ws://localhost:8080");
+    ws.onmessage = handleMessage;

+    function handleMessage(event) {
+      console.info(event.data);
+    }

+2. Reload your browser.
+Every 10 seconds you should see a "ping' message from the server.
+This is a JSON string which we'll need to unmarshal before we can work with it.

+3.